OSGeo/PROJ/docs/source/apps/geod.rst

 .. option:: -f <format>

-    Format is a printf format string to control the output form of the geographic coordinate values.
-The default mode is DMS for geographic coordinates and "%.3f" for distance.
+    Where *format* is a printf format string to control the output form of the geographic coordinate values.
+The default mode is DMS for geographic coordinates and ``"%.3f"`` for distance.

 .. option:: -F <format>

-    Format is a printf format string to control the output form of the distance value (``-F``).
-The default mode is DMS for geographic coordinates and "%.3f" for distance.
+    Where *format* is a printf format string to control the output form of the distance value (``-F``).
+The default mode is DMS for geographic coordinates and ``"%.3f"`` for distance.

 .. option:: -w<n>

-    N is the number of significant fractional digits to employ for seconds output (when the option is not specified, ``-w3`` is assumed).
+    Where *n* is the number of significant fractional digits to employ for seconds output (when the option is not specified, ``-w3`` is assumed).

 .. option:: -W<n>

-    N is the number of significant fractional digits to employ for seconds output.
+    Where *n* is the number of significant fractional digits to employ for seconds output.
 When ``-W`` is employed the fields will be constant width with leading zeroes.